SarahAllenReed/sarahallenreed/content/catalogue/_index.md

 A collection of resources, work samples, and other resources for those interested in hiring me for their company or project.

-If you would like to view samples of illustration work, [please click the Illustration link above or click here.](/illustration)
+If you would like to view samples of completed work, [please click the Illustration link above](/illustration) for illustrative and fine arts works, or [click the Sequential art tab](/sequential) above for samples of my sequential art prowess.